rondobley/symfony-jokes-api/README.md

 From the root dir of the project run composer:

-`composer update && composer install`
+`composer update --no-dev && composer install --no-dev`

 Create the local Sqlite DB:

 `php bin/console doctrine:database:create`

+Make sure your your new DB in the `var` directory of the project is writable by your webserver.

 Then create and run the migrations: